by the Open Source Security Foundation (OpenSSF), 2025-03-19

 format

-in their contents, and update that during content changes.This document is written primarily for use by technical contributors to the Open Source Security Foundation (OpenSSF), but others are free to use it.
+If the document is a draft, clearly indicate that.This document is written primarily for use by technical contributors to the Open Source Security Foundation (OpenSSF), but others are free to use it.

 The Open Source Security Foundation (OpenSSF) produces many results, some of which should be published in a nice-looking easily-consumed format.
-However, it has been unclear how to publish final results.
+However, it has been unclear how to publish the final results.
 David A. Wheeler considered the options and proposed using this SPP (see the rationale) unless there was some reason the process wouldn’t work.
 The Best Practices Working Group experimented with the SPP and found it helpful to them.

 As a result, the OpenSSF TAC declared on 2023-06-27 that any OpenSSF working group, SIG, or project is welcome to use this SPP if they determined that it met their needs (minutes, TAC issue 176).
 The OpenSSF staff will implement this for an OpenSSF repository, but only on request (to avoid unnecessary work).
+See the section One-time setup.

 Organize your repository’s subdirectories.